enisz/igdb/db/assets/templates/05-examples.md

 ---
-overview: Working examples, covering most of the functionalities of the wrapper
+overview: Working examples, covering most of the functionalities of the wrapper and the additional classes
 icon: fa-code
 ---